Christiane Desroches Noblecourt: Exhibition of Tutankhamun and His Times

 In 1963, Desroches Noblecourt published Tutankhamen: Life and Death of a Pharaoh, and in the years following, as head of Egyptian Antiquities at the Louvre, Desroches Noblecourt organised the Tutankhamun exhibition in 1967.
 The exhibition entitled "Tutankhamun and His Times" was visited by over a million people.
 The proceeds from the exhibition went to the Abu Simbel rescue fund, totaling nearly US$500,000.
 The exhibition was bigger, with more objects from the tomb, than had previously toured North America and Japan.
 Desroches Noblecourt negotiated the objects that would form the exhibition, and they included the gold mask of Tutankhamun, marking the first time it entered Europe.

 Ramses II

 In May 1976, there was an exhibition of Ramses II at the Grand Palais, and by September it had had over 650,000 visitors.
-In September 1976, Ramses II's mummified body flew into Paris, accompanied from Cairo by Desroches Noblecourt, where it underwent testing at Musee de l'Homme at Trocaclero, a branch of the Paris Museum of Natural History.
-Desroches Noblecourt, Prof. Lionel Baloud, the head of the Musee de l'Homme, and Colette Roubet later published the study La momie de Ramsès II in 1985.
+In September 1976, Ramses II's mummified body flew into Paris, accompanied from Cairo by Desroches Noblecourt, where it underwent testing at Musée de l'Homme at Trocaclero, a branch of the Paris Museum of Natural History.
+Desroches Noblecourt, Prof. Lionel Baloud, the head of the Musée de l'Homme, and Colette Roubet later published the study La momie de Ramsès II in 1985.

 Awards and honours

-Christiane Desroches Noblecourt has been awarded several prestigious honours, including in 1975 the gold medal of the French National Center for Scientific Research (CNRS), and in January 2008, the Grand Cross of the Légion d'honneur, the highest decoration in France, as well as:
+Christiane Desroches Noblecourt has been awarded several prestigious honours, including in 1975 the gold medal of the French National Center for Scientific Research (CNRS), and in January 2008, the Grand Cross of the Légion d'honneur, the highest decoration in France, During her lifetime, she was awarded: